RonnieK247/hello-world/README.md

 I welcome any input, please feel free to be as candid as possible, I have a box full of tissues.

 AND AWAY WE GO!!!!!
-I need to take form, let's explore ideas.(choose from the list below and rate from 1 to 10)
+I need to take form, let's explore ideas.(in the lists below and rate from 1 to 10), check as many as you like.

 1) humanoid =